miker704/Strife/patches.md

     - Added feature to disable the create channel button until a name is entered into the the channel name input.
     - Disabled creation of private channels regardless if the channel name input has text or not once the slider for private channels is turned on any proceed attempt to create a private channel is disabled the create channel button is disabled.
     - Changed the create channel button text from "Create Channel" to "Next" when private channel selection is enabled.
+    - Prevent a length greater than 100 characters in create channel name input from being submited if input is able to be submit it it will deny creation of such a channel.

 ## Backend Changes